What is TFTP (Trivial File Transfer Protocol)?

-TFTP (Trivial Transfer File Protocol) is a file transfer protocol associated with UDP-based port 69 that does not provide any security.
+TFTP (Trivial File Transfer Protocol) is a file transfer protocol associated with UDP-based port 69 that does not provide any security.

 What is TFTP?